lnls-dig/dmm7510-epics-ioc/README.md

 # --------------------------------------------
 ```

-In order to define the prefixes for the DMM7510 PVs:
+In order to define the prefixes for the DMM7510 PVs, the following lines should be edited:

 ```
 ## Naming Convention for DMM7510 -------------